Live Satellite View of Your House

 Step 3.
 Among the results, select the one that suits you.

 Step 4.
-Move the Pegman icon as close as possible to the object (your house or property).
+Move the Pegman icon as close as possible to your house or property.

 Step 5.
-Explore animations of the globe and switch to "panorama" mode by dragging and dropping the human icon on the globe image.
+Switch to "panorama" mode by dragging the human icon onto the globe image to see Street View-style imagery.

-Step 10.
-Switch to 2D display mode and return to satellite view by pressing the Exit button.
+Step 8.
+Switch to 2D display mode by pressing the Exit button to return to satellite view.

-Maps and satellite images are regularly updated, with the date of capture on each photo, though these aren't live satellite feeds of your house.
+Maps and satellite images are regularly updated, with the capture date shown on each photo.
+These are not live satellite feeds, but recent imagery.

-Google Earth is still better as a map for exploring an area than for route planning.
+Google Earth is better for exploring an area visually than for route planning.
 Google Maps handles directions more cleanly; Google Earth is more about the visuals.

 Pros:

-• Panoramic images are available for many locations.
+- Panoramic Street View images are available for many locations.

-• There are several viewing modes in both 3D and normal formats.
+- Multiple viewing modes in both 3D and standard formats.

-• Satellite photos are updated regularly, though Street View-style panoramas vary by location.
+- Satellite photos are updated regularly, though Street View coverage varies by location.

 NASA Worldview is built for observing Earth data, not residential close-ups.
 It's useful if you want current satellite layers for weather, smoke, storms, floods, or other large-scale events.